-This year, we will begin our year long celebration of our parish’s 100th Anniversary.
-We will kick-off our Centennial Celebration on Saturday, November 9th with a Mass at 5:00 p.m. followed by our Feast Day Dinner at 6:00 p.m. in the gym.
+In 2014, we celebrated our parish’s 100th Anniversary.
+The following is from when we kicked-off our Centennial Celebration on Saturday, November 9th with a Mass at 5:00 p.m. followed by our Feast Day Dinner at 6:00 p.m. in the gym.
 Click to download a flier for the Centennial-celebration

 Here is some interesting background information on the origins of our parish, taken from the archives of Santa Clara University: